20 Tips to Improve Your Typography Skills

 13. Adjust the Leading

-Line spacing is influenced by various factors, such as font type, size, and line length.
-Longer lines generally require larger spacing than shorter lines, and headings need smaller spacing than body text.
+Longer lines generally need larger spacing than shorter lines, and headings need smaller spacing than body text.

 Design tip